BenGWeeks/ln-nostr-relay-rs/reverse-proxy.md

 # Reverse Proxy Setup Guide

-It is recommended to run `nostr-rs-relay` behind a reverse proxy such as `haproxy` or `nginx` to provide TLS termination.
+It is recommended to run `nostr-relay-ln` behind a reverse proxy such as `haproxy` or `nginx` to provide TLS termination.
 Simple examples of `haproxy` and `nginx` configurations are documented here.